freedomofpress/threat-modeling/README.md

 This is a library of threat modeling tools in Python inspired by related projects like [pytm](https://github.com/izar/pytm).
 Data Flow Diagrams (DFDs) can be generated using a YAML specification of the system architecture.
 If you include the threats and their child-parent relationships in the YAML specification, you can also generate attack trees.

+This YAML document can be stored in version control and updated to keep track the DFD structure, the list of threats that have been considered, their mitigation status, and what compensating security controls have been applied.

+This library considers countermeasures to be first-class objects, in addition to threats and DFD elements.
+This is done to make it easier to track why countermeasures have been implemented/applied and to aid decision-making when deciding between implementing various proposed countermeasures.

 ## Installation

 ```